 At various points in the tree structure for the text generation method there are different options.
 All of these options are numbered.
-In the following I will avoid going into the question of the likelihood that one or the other option is correct.
+In the detailed description I will not go into the question of the likelihood that one or the other option is correct.
 It is necessary to keep this completely open at this stage.
-It is in any case very hard to quantify in almost all cases.
-Instead, I will give what I call examples and challenges.
+Instead, in the more detailed description I will give what I call examples and challenges.

 The total ensemble of all possible solutions is what I called the solution space in the previous page, and it is represented by the entire tree structure developed below.
-Please note that this tree is not intended to be the only possible way to analyse the problem.
-The questions about cipher vs. language, or what could be the plain text language are deliberately left out of this analysis.
-They will only start playing a role in case there is a meaningful plain text.
 The tree is developed primarily along the branch of meaningful solutions.
 The other branches are more difficult to develop.

 Whether the text still has a recoverable meaning is addressed as a combination of two different questions.
 Question 1 is: what did the author intend 600 years ago.
 Question 2 is: in case he wrote something meaningful, can we still extract this meaning 600 years later?